 Rhyme and Repetition in "Still I Rise" by Maya Angelou We will begin today by reading the poem "Still I Rise" by the extraordinary poet Maya Angelou.
 Pay close attention to Angelou's use of rhyme in the poem.
 Do you think there is significance in the pairs of words that do rhyme?
 Also, look out for repetition.
 Is there a word or phrase that you see repeated over and over again?
 Why might that be significant?
 How does Angelou's use of rhyme and repetition add to the overall feeling and meaning of the poem?

 Rhythm in "Casey at the Bat" by Ernest Lawrence Thayer Now we will read the classic baseball poem "Casey at the Bat," which has a distinct rhythmic quality from start to finish.
 Do you notice the pattern of stressed and unstressed syllables employed by Ernest Lawrence Thayer?
 How does Thayer's use of rhythm add to the feeling and meaning of the poem?

 Homework (1.)
-Read your A.R. book at home for at least 30 minutes and make a Digital Reading Log entry.
+Read your A.R. book at home for at least 30 minutes and, if you choose, make a reading log entry using the Digital Reading Log.
+(Remember you must have made at least two entries by the end of the day Friday.)
 (2.)
-Complete the assignment Sound Devices in Poetry, which will be due on Friday, November 14.
+Complete the assignments Similes and Metaphors in Poetry and Similes and Metaphors - Independent Practice, both of which are due tomorrow, Friday, December 11.
+(3.)
+Complete the assignment Sound Devices in Poetry, which will be due next Friday, December 18.